-- Make sure you are in Advanced User Mode, and have an optional-purchase GPS receiver connected, then highlight Local Time Zone on the Setup menu. - Use the LEFT or RIGHT 4-WAY Cursor Control keys to change the Local Time Zone (Default = EST [UTC-5] - Eastern Standard Time).
+- 1. Make sure you are in Advanced User Mode, then highlight Local Time Zone on the Setup - Use the LEFT or RIGHT 4-WAY Cursor Control keys to change the Local Time Zone (Default = EST [UTC-5] - Eastern Standard Time).